MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

   banner:
     src: '/static/arucaria.jpg'
     alt: 'Arucaria trees in Curitiba Brazil'
     data:
+      attribution: |-
+        Image is copyright (c) 2013 Joel Berger.
+        It shows a pair of Arucaria trees in the city of Curitiba, during YAPC::Brasil 2013.
+        It is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+data:
   bio: jberger
   description: Growing from Lite to Full apps is easy.
 There's no magic to worry about.